78sarmad/78sarmad/README.md

 ### 👋🏻 Hey there!

-I'm [Sarmad Ashfaq Chaudhary](https://www.linkedin.com/in/78sarmad/), cross-platform Mobile App Developer and Software Engineering Student from Pakistan.
+I'm [Sarmad Ashfaq Chaudhary](https://www.linkedin.com/in/78sarmad/), cross-platform Mobile App Developer and Software Engineering (Final Year) Student from Pakistan.
 My passion lies in designing and developing apps for mobile and web, coherent experiences and everything in between.

 I am also curious about Artificial Intelligence and expanding my knowledge in Machine Learning.